 Room Temperature | 4–6 hours | Store in an airtight container, reheat before eating |

-Refrigerator | Up to 2 days | Keep in a sealed box, reheat in appe pan, microwave or air fryer |
+Refrigerator | Up to 2 days | Keep in a sealed box, reheat in appe pan or oven |

 Freezer | Up to 1 month (uncooked) | Freeze shaped vadas on a tray, then store in a ziplock.
 Cook directly in appe pan without thawing |